7 Functional Aging in Place Bathroom Solutions and Designs

 A wet room is also a bathroom design that will allow for a lot of open space – an important factor for aging-in-place design.
 Keep in mind that space will be a greater issue as you age.
 “As you transition from mid-life to senior to elderly, planning for the use of canes, wheelchairs, walkers or similar assistive devices is a good idea.
 The ideal situation would be to have plenty of clear space to accommodate someone in a wheelchair around the toilet, bathtub or shower stalls and areas around cabinets and closets” (AgeinPlace.com).

-Another slipping-prevention design adjustment would be installing a shelf in the tub/shower area for soap, shampoo and towels.
+Another slipping-prevention design adjustment would be installing a shelf in the bath or shower area for soap, shampoo, and towels.
 So, when you finish bathing or showering, you can easily reach your towel and not have to stretch outside of the tub or shower and risk falling.

 In addition to the shower or bathtub, the vanity and sink should be considered for aging-in-place bathroom remodeling.
 You can either modify your existing vanity sink or install a custom-made vanity sink that is more accessible to older house-members.